 Eliminate friction by identifying user behaviors that tend to lead to dropoff.

-If you’re look to optimize your eCommerce funnel, read our guide.
+If you’re look to optimize your eCommerce funnel, read our complete guide.

 The Best Analytics Tools for Performing Cohort Analysis